20 Proven Steps to Gain Admission with Low JAMB Score

 - Akwa Ibom State University of Technology, Uyo

-- Anambra State University of Science & Technolgy, Uli
+- Anambra State University of Science and Technolgy, Uli

 - Bauchi State University, Gaudau